Bike Bus

 - PTA and Teachers: Partner with PTA for event support.

-- Involve interested teachers, especially those teaching subjects that relate to aspects of the Bike Bus.
+- Involve interested teachers, especially those teaching subjects that relate to aspects of the bike bus.
 For example: PE teachers can promote health and physical activity through biking.

 - Community Leaders: